Structural Periodic Vector Autoregressions: Conclusion

 \section{Conclusion}

-When dealing with seasonal data, deseasonalization using standard seasonal adjustment procedures is the standard methodology nowadays, even though seasonal adjustment procedures may distort the structure of the data and remove useful information.
-In this paper, we offer an alternative approach to analyze not seasonally adjusted macroeconomic data by structural models.
-Instead of first seasonal adjusting the data and then fitting a structural VAR, we propose to fit a structural periodic VAR directly on not seasonally adjusted macroeconomic raw data.
-Moreover, we provide a PVAR representation that enables linearly restricted estimation of PVAR models under more general linear constraints than \cite{ursu2009modelling}, which allows to impose also constraints \emph{across seasons}.
-Further, we show consistency and asymptotic normality of (constrained) least squares estimators for the PVAR coefficients and structural impulse responses under periodic weak white noise assumption.
-For standard error estimation and confidence interval construction, we also introduce residual-based bootstrap methods for PVARs and prove bootstrap consistency.
+When dealing with seasonal data, deseasonalization using standard seasonal adjustment procedures is the standard methodology nowadays.
+This is the case even though seasonal adjustment procedures may distort the structure of the data and remove useful information.
+In this paper, we offer an alternative \emph{direct} approach to analyze seasonally unadjusted macroeconomic data by structural models.
+Instead of first seasonally adjusting the data and then fitting a structural VAR model, we propose to fit a structural periodic VAR directly on raw macroeconomic data that is seasonally unadjusted.
+We provide a PVAR representation that enables linearly restricted estimation of PVAR models under more general linear constraints than \cite{ursu2009modelling}, which allows to impose also constraints \emph{across seasons}.
+In addition, different identification methods for structural PVAR models are proposed, which, compared to the identification in SVARs, also take the (contemporaneous) seasonality of the data into account.
+Further, we show consistency and asymptotic normality of (constrained) least squares estimators for PVAR coefficients and structural impulse responses under periodic weak white noise assumption.
+For standard error estimation and confidence interval construction, we introduce different residual-based bootstrap methods for PVARs and prove their bootstrap consistency.
+We also discuss bootstrap-based statistical testing for seasonality in impulse responses.

-The empirical results of Section \ref{Section_Data} illustrate the analysis of not seasonally adjusted industrial production, CPI inflation and federal funds rate using a linearly constrained structural PVAR.
-We identify three different shocks, i.e. monetary policy shock, aggregate supply and demand shock based on a combination of short- and long-run restrictions following \cite{peersman2005caused}.
+Our empirical results illustrate the analysis of seasonally unadjusted industrial production, CPI inflation and federal funds rate using a linearly constrained structural PVAR.
+For the structural analysis of the data, we identify three structural shocks, i.e., monetary policy shock, aggregate supply and demand shock based on a mixture of short- and long-run restrictions.
 We determine seasonal structural impulse responses based on the linearly restricted structural PVAR and compare the results with those from a standard SVAR analysis on the same US macro variables in seasonally adjusted form.
-We find that monetary policy shocks do not seem to have a periodic effect on the macroeconomic variables.
-However, we find some significant periodic effects caused by aggregate supply and demand shocks, especially in July, which may indicate a cetain holiday effect.
+We find that monetary policy shocks do not seem to have significant periodic effects on the macroeconomic variables.
+However, we observe significant periodic effects caused by aggregate supply and demand shocks.